 Q3.
 Do you have a HBCU list?

-A. We do not have a list of HBCU schools or institutions, but we are proud to offer custom frames for several of the nation’s historically Black colleges and universities!
+A. We are proud to offer custom frames for several of the nation’s historically Black colleges and universities!
 Use our homepage search bar to find your school.

 Q4.
 Do you make diploma frames for any HBCU in North Carolina?